adriancorrendo/soiltestcorr/README.md

 Thus, the second alternative is based on Cate and Nelson (1965) (`cate_nelson_1965()`).
-The first step of this method is to apply an arbitrarily fixed value of ry as a target (y-axis) that divides the data into two categories (below & equal or above ry target).
-In a second stage, it estimates the CSTV (x-axis) as the minimum stv that divides the data into four quadrants (target ry level combined with STV lower or greater than the CSTV) maximizing the number of points under well-classified quadrants (II, stv \>= CSTV & ry \>= ry target; and IV,
+The first step of this method is to apply an arbitrarily fixed value of RY as a target (y-axis) that divides the data into two categories (below & equal or above RY target).
+In a second stage, it estimates the CSTV (x-axis) as the minimum STV that divides the data into four quadrants (target ry level combined with STV lower or greater than the CSTV) maximizing the number of points under well-classified quadrants (II, stv \>= CSTV & ry \>= ry target; and IV,